rubocode/frontier.nvim/doc/design/README.md

 Initially, I just wanted to create a new colorscheme that I would personally use on a daily basis.
 This happened because I could not find one that I liked enough.
-The handful I found were legacy implementations using _vimscript_ and did not include adequate support for more recent additions such as LSP.
+The handful I found appealing were legacy implementations using _vimscript_ and did not include adequate support for more recent additions such as LSP.

+* I needed it to work on the macOS (xterm256) terminal.
-I needed a way to fully customize my experience.
-I was only going to use a handful of programming languages to begin with.
+* I needed a way to fully customize my experience.
+* I was only going to use a handful of programming languages to begin with.

 I was new to _lua_ but I was happy that it was more expressive than _vimscript_.
 Not only was I learning lua but I was also trying to figure out how to integrate